 21 Operational Officers: The Operational Officers are defined by the Department Bylaws.

 22 Operational Positions: The following positions represent Operational Staff Positions that shall not have Officer rank.

 23 Assistant Fire Marshals: A maximum of three (3) Assistant Fire Marshals may be appointed by the Fire Marshal as required.

 24 Safety Officer: There shall be one (1) Safety Officer.
-This office shall be appointed annually by the Chief.
-One (1) Assistant Safety Officer may be appointed as needed.
-25 Chief Engineer: There shall be one (1) Chief Engineer.
-This office shall be appointed annually by the Chief.
-26 Engineers: There shall be at least one (1) Engineer for each piece of apparatus.
-These offices shall be appointed annually by the Chief Engineer.
-27 Training Coordinator: There shall be one (1) Training Coordinator.
-This office shall be appointed annually by the Chief.
-28 EMS Coordinator: There shall be one (1) EMS Coordinator.
-This office shall be appointed annually by the Chief.
+This office shall be appointed annually by the be appointed annually by the Station Chief.

+Chief.
+Assistant Safety Officers may be appointed as needed.

+25 Engineers: There shall be at least one (1) Engineer for each piece of apparatus.
+These offices shall the Chief.

+26 Training Coordinator: There shall be one (1) Training Coordinator.
+This office shall be appointed annually by

+27 EMS Coordinator: There shall be one (1) EMS Coordinator.
+This office shall be appointed annually by the appointed annually by the Chief.

+Chief.
 One (1) Assistant EMS Coordinator may be appointed as needed.

-29 Driver Training Coordina ator: There shall be one (1) Driver Training Coordinator.
+28 Driver Training Coordinator: There shall be one (1) Driver Training Coordinator.
 This office shall be appointed annually by the Chief.

-30 Public Relations Coordina ator: There shall be one (1) Public Relations Coordinator.
+29 Public Relations Coordinator: There shall be one (1) Public Relations Coordinator.
 This office shall be appointed annually by the Chief.

-31 Phantom Box Coordinato r: There shall be one (1) Phantom Box Coordinator.
+30 Phantom Box Coordinator: There shall be one (1) Phantom Box Coordinator.
+This office shall be annually by the Chief.

+31 Santa Run Coordinator: There shall be one (1) Santa Run Coordinator.
 This office shall be appointed annually by the Chief.

-32 Santa Run Coordinator: There shall be one (1) Santa Run Coordinator.
+32 SCBA Coordinator: There shall be one (1) SCBA Coordinator.
 This office shall be appointed annually by the Chief.

-33 SCBA Coordinator: There shall be one (1) SCBA Coordinator.
-This office shall be appointed annually by the Chief.
-34 Quartermaster: There shall be one (1) Quartermaster.
-This office shall be appointed annually by the Chief.
+33 Quartermaster: There shall be one (1) Quartermaster.
+This office shall be appointed needed.

-35 Fire Police Lieutenant: One (1) Fire Police Lieutenant may be appointed by the Fire Police Captain as needed.
+34 Fire Police Lieutenant: One (1) Fire Police Lieutenant may be appointed by the Fire Police Captain as